content-island/workshop-step-by-step-guide/08-experiencie-lab/README.md

   });
 ```

-And let's use it in our component.
+Now let’s use it inside our component:

 _./src/pods/experience-collection/experience-collection.pod.astro_